HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 ## Keypoint detection using `KeyPointLabels`

-YOLO models provide keypoint detection, also known as pose estimation.
+YOLO models provide keypoint detection, also known as "pose estimation."
 Label Studio supports this with the `KeyPointLabels` control tag.

 More info: [Ultralytics YOLO Keypoint Documentation](https://docs.ultralytics.com/tasks/pose/)